 - 1. An employee who has a parental relationship with a child is entitled to parental leave on partial pay.
 If a parental relationship with more than one child takes effect from the same date, the employee is entitled to parental leave on partial pay for each child. - 2.
-An employee who is registered in the municipal personal record as living at the same address as a child, and who has cared for and educated that child as his own on a long-term basis, is entitled to parental leave on partial pay.
+An employee who is registered in the Key Register of Persons as living at the same address as a child, and who has cared for and educated that child as his own on a long-term basis, is entitled to parental leave on partial pay.
 If the employee has taken responsibility for caring for and educating more than one child, with a view to adopting, and this took effect from the same date, he is entitled to parental leave on partial pay for each child.
 In all other cases where a parental relationship with more than one child takes effect from the same date, the employee is entitled to only one period of leave.

-Article 4.15 Scope, term and details of the leave
+Article 4.15 Scope, term and details of the continued partial payment of wages

-- 1. The maximum number of hours of leave to which the employee is entitled is 13 times the weekly working hours. - 2.
+- 1. The maximum number of hours of leave for which the employee is entitled to continued partial payment of wages is 13 times the weekly working hours. - 2.
 The leave shall be taken weekly during a consecutive period not exceeding six months. - 3.
 The maximum number of hours of leave per week is 50% of weekly working hours. - 4.
 Notwithstanding the provisions in paragraphs 2 and 3, the employee can request the employer to: - a. grant leave for a period exceeding six months; - b. divide the leave into a maximum of three periods of at least one month each; - c. allow the leave taken per week to exceed one-half the weekly working hours. - 5.
 The employer can postpone or, in exceptional cases, refuse the leave requested by the employee referred to in paragraph 4 if there are compelling business or departmental reasons for doing so.

-Article 4.16 Entitlement to leave
+Article 4.16 Entitlement to parental leave on continued partial payment of wages

-- 1. An employee who has been employed for at least one year is entitled to leave.
-An expansion of the number of working hours within one year before participation in this scheme will not be taken into account for the purposes of applying article 4.13. - 2.
+- 1. An employee who has been employed for at least one year is entitled to parental leave on continued partial payment of wages.
+An expansion of the number of working hours within one year before participation or during participation in this scheme will not be taken into account for the purposes of applying article 4.15. - 2.
 The entitlement to leave lapses on the child's eighth birthday. - 3.
 An employee who works outside the Netherlands is entitled to leave unless compelling business or departmental reasons dictate otherwise. - 4.
 An employee who has already taken parental leave to care for a child while working for another employer is not entitled to parental leave on partial pay to care for the same child.